raspberrypilearning/scouts-compass-coding/en/content.md

 ### If your meeting place has WiFi

-Run Scratch online in a web browser with an internet connection and open the "leaf id" starter project using this link [rpf.io/scouts-compass-on](http://rpf.io/scouts-compass-on).
+Run Scratch online in a web browser with an internet connection and open Compass Coding project using this link [rpf.io/scouts-compass-on](http://rpf.io/scouts-compass-on).

 ### If your meeting place doesn’t have WiFi